bgmoon/Test/README.md

-# Test project for counting words and letters
+# Test project for counting words and letters in a MAP of paragraphs using POST methods with MAPs in the payload of the messages.
+This project is intended to be run by NetBeans 8.2 with the springboot plugin installed into the IDE, but the maven artifacts should work with most environments.